maxammann/private-tor-network/README.md

 * Check permissions for your ./tor folder
 * Delete the files in your ./tor folder so you can start from scratch (or specifically the torrc.da file)
 * To cleanup the environment and start over you can use `docker-compose kill` and `docker-compose rm -ra` to remove them all.

-### TODO

-* Wait for someone to yell at me about using scale like this and then move to the new networking

 ### Dislaimer